Tamworth Speedway

 Photo taken by my father George W Bott and the originals are all in my collection.
 Brian Bott

-Bob Oakley (I think) leading Steve Langton and Arthur Payne
+Bob Oakley (I think?)
+Leads Steve Langton & Arthur Payne

 Photo taken by my father George W Bott and the originals are all in my collection.
 Brian Bott